javierconcha/ocdb-docs/docs/source/ocdb-webui.md

 ![](static/webui/advanced_options.png)

 ### Save search
 Any query can be saved for replicating the same search in the future (search options are saved, not the results!).
-Clicking on _SAVE SEARCH_ and assigning a name to it.
+Click on _SAVE SEARCH_ and assign a name to it.
 Search query can be edited and/or shared by clicking on _<>_ button.

 ![](static/webui/save_search.png)